 In addition, we realize that our manuscript is not clear on the size of the control volume to which the theoretical model is applied.
 Figure 2, below, provides the control volume for the Chididimo and Soweto sand dams.
 The control volume includes the sand dam and all area enclosed by the water table monitoring wells (WTMW) installed around the study area.
-Figure 2 will not be added to the manuscript, but a statement clarifying the extent of the control volumes will be added.
+Figure 2 was not added to the manuscript, but a statement clarifying the extent of the control volumes was added.